NexusRaids/nexus-docs/docs/trade-guide/gts.md

    ``!global-trading-system submit <offer_pokemon> <pokemon_wanted>``, "Use this submit a trade on the global trading system.
 Your discord tag will will be visible to trainers that accept your trade so you can coordinate with each other."
    ``!global-trading-system success <id>``, "If you succeed in trading, you can run this command to mark your trade as done.
 You can get the trade id by checking your trading offers."

 ..
 Note:: The Global Trading System gives users 1 active spot for trading.
 If users wish to have more trading spots please consider supporting Nexus.
-See :doc:`Donations<donation>` to learn more.
+See :doc:`Donations<../donation>` to learn more.

 ```